AC Milan news: Pressure grows on Gattuso as Milan hit 24-year low in front of goal | Goal.com

-Pressure grows on Gattuso as Milan hit 24-year low in front of goal
+Pressure mounts on Gattuso as Milan hit 24-year low in front of goal

 Pressure on AC Milan manager Gennaro Gattuso continues to grow after his team ensured their longest period without a Serie A goal since 1984 with a 0-0 draw against newly promoted Frosinone.